 What is Brownian Motion?

 According to the explanation of Einstein, he describes some properties of atoms.
-Though, they believed the existence of atoms at that time, there was no proves for it.
+Though they believed the existence of atoms at that time; there was no proves for it.
 Brownian motion is a proof for the existence of atoms.
-Every matter around us is made from atoms.
-So even the pollen grains and water are made up of atoms.
-Einstein described that the movement of the pollen grain is due to its collisions with the water molecules which we can’t see.
-When water molecules hit the pollen grains it bounces off, and we can see it under the microscope.
-Since, we can’t see the water molecules; we tend to think that the pollen grains are moving on their own, which is not so.
+Every matter around us consists of atoms.
+Therefore, even the pollen grains and water contains atoms.
+Furthermore, Einstein described that the movement of the pollen grain is due to its collisions with the water molecules which we can’t see.
+When water molecules hit the pollen grains, it bounces off, and we can see it under the microscope.
+Since we can’t see the water molecules; we tend to think that the pollen grains are moving on their own, which is not so.

 What is Diffusion?

 Furthermore, osmosis is a type of diffusion that describes the movement of water.
-When water is moving from one cell to another, it flows according to a water potential gradient that is from a high water potential to a low water potential.
-Diffusion is an important concept in biological systems.
+When water is moving from one cell to another, it flows according to a water potential gradient that is from a high water potential to low water potential.
+Moreover, diffusion is an important concept in biological systems.
 Plants and animals absorb and distribute most of the nutrients, gases and water through diffusion.
 For instance, inside a cell, the oxygen content is lower than in blood capillaries, and the carbon dioxide concentration is higher than in the blood capillaries.
-Therefore, by diffusion oxygen is transferred into a cell from blood capillaries, and carbon dioxide is transferred out from the cell.
+Therefore, by diffusion oxygen transfers into a cell from blood capillaries, and carbon dioxide comes out from the cell.

-What is the difference between Brownian Motion and Diffusion?
+What is the Difference Between Brownian Motion and Diffusion?